 Also some of the Messe Berlin trade shows support social and environmental concerns:

 ITB Berlin is committed to social responsibility in tourism and supports relief projects including Welthungerhilfe and GTZ in Kenya, Peru, India and other countries.
 Throughout the year, the trade show offers visitors and exhibitors opportunities to improve their carbon footprint by offsetting through Atmosfair.

 The trade show itself is organized and staged based on modern sustainability criteria.

 Organized by the ITB Berlin for several years, the conference ”ITB Corporate Social Responsibility Day in Tourism“ focuses additional attention on current issues.

-As the operator of the Funkturm, Messe Berlin was supporting once again the environmental protection organization WWF’s "Earth Hour" global community action in March 2016: the radio tower’s lights were shut off for one hour.
-The action, in which lights are turned off by millions of people all over the world – including numerous buildings in thousands of cities – took place for the ninth time.
+As the operator of the Funkturm, Messe Berlin was supporting once again the environmental protection organization WWF’s "Earth Hour" global community action in March 2017: the radio tower’s lights were shut off for one hour.
+The action, in which lights are turned off by millions of people all over the world – including numerous buildings in thousands of cities – took place for the eleventh time.
 The goal of this action is to globally increase people´s environmental awareness.